Commissioner for Equal Opportunity e-bulletin

 The Commission recently placed on its website historical decisions of the Equal Opportunity Tribunal (EOT) which are not available elsewhere, but still relevant as case law.

-An example of a decision included in this archive from 1997 about a sexual harassment complaint is summarised below.
+An example of a decision included in this archive from the year 2000 about a pregnancy discrimination complaint is summarised below.

 Can we help?